BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/yersiniapipeline/documentation_yersinia.md

 Quality reports are generated before and after trimming using `fastqc 0.11.7`.

 ## 3. Assembly
-Processed reads are assembled using `SPAdes 3.15.5` with the following options:
+Processed reads are assembled using `SPAdes 3.15.5` with the following option:
 ```
---cov-cutoff 10
+--cov-cutoff 'off'
 --isolate
 ```